tarantool/doc/doc/enterprise/security.rst

 Authentication restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tarantool Enterprise provides the ability to apply additional restrictions for user authentication.
+Tarantool Enterprise Edition provides the ability to apply additional restrictions for user authentication.
 For example, you can specify the minimum time between authentication attempts
 or disable access for guest users.